learn-co-curriculum/welcome-to-learn-3-b/README.md

 <img src="http://learn-co-videos.s3.amazonaws.com/welcome/how-software-is-developed.png" style="width:100%" />

-## What's a Programing Language?
+## What's a Programming Language?

 A programming language is a set of rules for how to express instructions to a computer.
-This code is written in regular english characters.
+This code is written in regular English characters.
 Whether, Ruby, or Javascript, or C#, all programming languages are just conventions for organizing the logic and data that defines what the program you're writing does.
 When we want to run or execute our program, we have to tell the computer to do so.
 Before the computer can follow our instructions and run our program, the computer has to convert the code from the programming language we wrote it in to machine code.
 The conversion process from a programming language to machine code is called "compiling" (also sometimes called executing or running or interpreting) and it is done through a program called an interpreter.
 Every programming language comes with an interpreter that you can use to “run” your programs, which means sending the code you've written to be converted and executed by the computer.

 This is the programming process: write code in a programming language of your choosing using your favorite text editor, save the file, then execute your program by sending that file to the interpreter using your command line.

 It may still sound a little abstract, but soon enough you'll be practicing these steps with the help of the Learn IDE, and it will all quickly feel very natural!

 Continue to the Next Lesson.
+<p class='util--hide'>View <a href='https://learn.co/lessons/welcome-to-learn-3-b'>How Software is Developed</a> on Learn.co and start learning to code for free.</p>